2012 Bangkok bombings: Investigation

 The investigation involved Thai police officials and forensic experts who collected samples and fragments from the blast sites; a forensic report on the type of explosives used, submitted to police within days; and CCTV footage of the suspects.

 Three of the Iranians charged with the bombings, Moradi, Khazaei and Zadeh, flew into Phuket in southern Thailand on 8 February.
-They then traveled to Pattaya, where they were alleged to have spent five nights in the company of three female prostitutes, before heading to Bangkok.
+They then traveled to Pattaya, where they were a tabloid magazine alleges they spent five nights in the company of three female prostitutes, before heading to Bangkok.

 Police Forensic Unit Commander Peerapong Damapong described the bombs used as "one of those transistor radios that you can carry around, but the insides have been taken out and replaced with C-4, with the head of the bomb consisting of a bolt, a pin and a detonator attached to it...
 From what we've seen, it's possible for the components to be bought in Thailand.
 The explosive isn't that complicated, it's just something that we haven't really seen in this country."

 A Thai official said on 17 February that the investigation had not discovered a link between the suspects and any group and that the bombings were probably not an attempt to kill Israeli Defense Minister Ehud Barak, who was scheduled to visit the country.